Asynchronous Decentralized Bayesian Optimization for Large Scale Hyperparameter Optimization: Conclusion

-We are making our software open source to benefit the community.
-We are expanding our study to other relevant areas such as simulation calibration, software tuning, and workflow tuning.
-Other future work will include 1) the use of accelerators for model refit and related low level system optimization of surrogate model refit, 2) low overhead zeroth-order optimization method to maximize the acquisition function, 3) online dimensional reduction and input domain decomposition, 4) continual/incremental learning surrogate models for ADBO, and 5) multi-objective optimization.
+We are making our work available to the community as part of existing open-source software\footnote{\href{http://deephyper.readthedocs.io}{deephyper.readthedocs.io}}.
+In our future work, we aim to transfer the discovered benefits of this study to other applications such as simulation calibration, software, and workflow tuning.
+Other areas of improvement are 1) the use of accelerators for surrogate model updates, 2) low overhead optimization of the acquisition function instead of random sampling, 3) domain decomposition of the search space, 4) optimization of parallel I/O due to repeated neural network training, and 5) multi-objective optimization.